hyperledger-labs/fabric-token-sdk/cmd/tokengen/README.md

   tokengen gen fabtoken [flags]

 Flags:
-  -a, --auditors strings   list of auditor keys in the form of <MSP-Dir>:<MSP-ID>
+  -a, --auditors strings   list of auditor keys in the form of <MSP-Dir>
       --cc                 generate chaincode package -h, --help               help for fabtoken
-  -s, --issuers strings    list of issuer keys in the form of <MSP-Dir>:<MSP-ID>
+  -s, --issuers strings    list of issuer keys in the form of <MSP-Dir>
   -o, --output string      output folder (default ".")

 ```